gabrielantonyxaviour/egg-ai/README.md

 6. Trade -

 For Chef
+1. Create Chef - DONE
-1. Profile
+2. Profile
-2. Recipes
+3. Recipes
-3. Create
+4. Create

 Looking to go long BTC at this level (95279) lots of confluence here so looking for a bounce (VAL, golden pocket, 4H OB)